 Candidates in the Central Baptist College Teacher Education Program are expected to demonstrate that they are:

 - Life-long learners.

 - Guided by professional ideals.

 - Yielded to service.

 The Central Baptist College Teacher Education Program is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP), www.caepnet.org.
 This accreditation status is effective for the period Spring 2018 to Spring 2025.
 Accreditation includes initial-level teacher preparation programs offered at the main CBC campus in Conway, Arkansas.
 Accreditation does not include individual education courses offered to K-12 educators for professional development, re-licensure, or other purposes.

 National accreditation by CAEP is earned by demonstrating excellence in each of the following areas: 1) content and pedagogical knowledge; 2) clinical partnerships and practice; 3) candidate quality, recruitment, and selectivity; 4) program impact; and 5) provider quality assurance, continuous improvement, and capacity.

-The Education Department offers Bachelor of Science in Education (BSE) degrees in Elementary Education (K-6), Middle Level Education (4-8; choose 2 content areas of concentration), Secondary English-Language Arts Education (7-12), Secondary Social Studies Education (7-12), Secondary Life Science Education (7-12), and Health & Physical Education (K-12).
+The Education Department offers Bachelor of Science in Education (BSE) degrees in Elementary Education (K-6), Middle Level Education (4-8; choose 2 content areas of concentration), Secondary English-Language Arts Education (7-12), Secondary Social Studies Education (7-12), and Health & Physical Education (K-12).

 BSE programs in Elementary Education, Middle Level Education, Secondary English-Language Arts Education, Secondary Social Studies Education, and Health & Physical Education are Arkansas Department of Education-approved teacher licensure programs.
 The CBC Teacher Education Program is authorized by the Arkansas Department of Education to admit students and recommend program completers for state licensure.